AMS003010/SimpleMernApp/README.md

 # SimpleMernApp
-A Simple Library Management Application
+A Simple Library Management Application for my medium article